kojamori/ModTemplate/README.md

 This template attempts to automatically locate the SFS game folder and reference all managed DLLs by searching common Steam installation paths on Windows and MacOS, but is untested on the latter OS.

+## Autocopy Mod

+One of the features of this template is that MSBuild can copy the build DLL into the SFS mods folder after building the mod successfully.
+You can enable/disable this by changing the `EnableModCopy` value in the project's `.csproj` from `True/False`.

 # Requirements

 - .NET SDK 6.0 and newer